archfan/fast_chemail-rs/README.md

 - [SMTP :: Size Limits and Minimums](https://tools.ietf.org/html/rfc5321#section-4.5.3.1)

-    > To the maximum extent possible, implementation techniques that impose no
-    > limits on the length of these objects should be used.
-    >
-    > 1. The maximum total length of a user name or other local-part is 64 octets.
+    > - The maximum total length of a user name or other local-part is 64 octets.
-    > 2. The maximum total length of a domain name or number is 255 octets.
+    > - The maximum total length of a domain name or number is 255 octets.
-    > 3. The maximum total length of a reverse-path or forward-path is 256 octets
+    > - The maximum total length of a reverse-path or forward-path is 256 octets
     >   (including the punctuation and element separators).

     There is a great contradiction.
 The maximum total length of an email address is 320 octects: